 Some digital MUXES are transmitted with a channel offset and these are + or -

-The vast majority of digital TVs or STBs can still tune in to a MUX even if it has an offset and this is also the case in manual tuning.
-But you have trouble trying to tune in your MUXES its always worth checking that the tuner is not being sidelined by an offset, though this should be very rare.
+The vast majority of digital TVs or STBs can still tune in to a MUX even if it has an offset and this is generally also the case in manual tuning.
+But if you have trouble trying to tune in your MUXES its always worth checking that the tuner is not being sidelined by an offset, though this should be rare.

 6 Finally install the pole on the bracket.
 The aerial and cable would usually be pre installed on

 the pole at this point.
 If it`s a cranked pole ensure the aerial is pointing in approximately the right direction relative to the crank and the transmitter.

 1 & 2 [as an alternative] In order to temporarily loop the lash around the chimney (before adding the bracket) pass the wire round the stack then lightly bend the free end of the lash wire so it can pass through the Eye bolt.
 With the lash wire already looped around the stack now place the chimney bracket on the corner of the chimney, install the Eye bolt and the J bolt in the relevant holes on the bracket then attach the wire to the J bolt as described above (at 3 above).

 Do not install a chimney bracket on the top two or three courses of bricks.

 Never fit a wall bracket on a chimney, unless it`s a big stack and a small aerial on a short pole.

 If the chimney is ever used, or likely to be used, install the aerial on the upwind (prevailing winds are usually from the S or SW) side of the stack preferably with a cranked pole.
 If possible fit an end mounting aerial (e.g. a Log36) on correct side of the stack to "see" the transmitter using a short pole so the antenna is below the chimney pot.
 This is to avoid smoke damage to the aerial.